KSEAWisconsin/KSEAWebDocuments-Jekyll/Jekyll/Jekyll_Directory_Structure.md

 [Official Site](https://jekyllrb.com/docs/step-by-step/04-layouts/)
 [Reference](https://learn.cloudcannon.com/jekyll/introduction-to-jekyll-layouts/)

-- Markdown as well as HTML
-- In Jekyll, we can use layouts to **eliminate the repetitions** page by page.
+- In Jekyll, we can use layouts to **eliminate the redundant codes on several pages**.
-  + Like *header*, *footer*, and same codes, then we can use default.html as layout.
+- For CSS files that will be imported for each pages and other repeating part (like page header, navbar, and footer elements), usually written on `<head>` and `<footer>`, then we should use **layout** to prevent copy and pasting duplicated code.
-    - *default.layout* is a layout that contains all the same matters.
+  + use *default layout* to contain all the same matters.
-  + Can use layout inside the layout.
+  + Can use layout inside of the layout.

+See code sample at **[Official Site](https://jekyllrb.com/docs/step-by-step/04-layouts/)**

-Suppose you have a *default.html* and you want to add all the single pages, then use
+Suppose we have a `default.html`, and you want to use this layout's structure for a pages, then we should add ***front matter*** like
 ```
 ---
 layout: default
 ---
 ```
-at the most upper part then you can see every single *default.html* page where you used that format.
-You can set veriables inside the layout and can set the value outside the layout, or other html.
+at the most upper part.
+You can set variables inside and outside of the layout, and on hte other html.

-Once again, the purpose of the layout is **reducing repetitions**.

-Also inside the code, we can put conditions with the liquid format.
-On our landing pages (which used the default.html as a layout) we can set conditions or values in the front matter.
+**Conclusion**
+- Use layout properly as a template for each page.
+- I felt concept of layout in Jekyll is similar to the class of other Object-Oriented Programming languages (like Java, C++, and so on)
+  + **Capsulize** the contents and **increase reusability** of code
+  + Able to let end-user to **change contents without knowing how developer designed the code** (Abstract)
+- Overall, this will increase the productivity of website development

 # Includes
 [Official Site](https://jekyllrb.com/docs/step-by-step/05-includes/)